-- Leicestershire's innovation and diversification from traditional working life. - Leicestershire's creative industries. - Selected objects which develop the Thomas Cook collection.

-Contemporary collecting will be linked to targeted community engagement and participation.
-Where possible our approach will be through collaborative and cocurated projects representing the views and voices of local people as part of the collecting process.
+- Leicestershire's innovation and diversification from traditional working life. - Leicestershire's small businesses and creative industries. - Contemporary collecting will be linked to targeted engagement and participation with businesses, employees, trade unions etc. Where possible our approach will be through collaborative and co-curated projects representing the views and voices of local people as part of the collecting process.